On this page:

 Clinker will be unloaded from ships and delivered to the site via covered belt conveyors from Lascelles Wharf.
 Following processing, finished product will be transported to the Victorian market via trucks.
 The facility is proposed to operate 24 hours a day, seven days a week, with approximately two weeks per year shut-down for maintenance and repairs.

-Boral Cement requires EPA works approval prior to commencing construction works on the facility and will operate under an EPA Licence (subject to approval).
+Boral requires EPA works approval prior to commencing construction works on the facility and will operate under an EPA licence (subject to approval).

 Application timeline to date